vijayaprasath1801/FL_Public/CSS.md

 ## Introduction to Flexbox

-Flexbox is a CSS layout module designed to help you arrange elements efficiently within a container.
-It enables flexible and responsive layouts that adjust dynamically across different screen sizes.
+Flexbox is a layout model in CSS that allows elements within a container to be distributed dynamically.
+It is ideal for building responsive layouts.

 **When to use:**
-- Align items horizontally or vertically.
+- Aligning items horizontally or vertically.
-- Distribute space evenly between items.
+- Distributing space between elements.
-- Create responsive designs without relying on floats or positioning.
+- Creating responsive designs.

-To enable flexbox on a container:
+**Basic Syntax:**
 ```css
 .container {
   display: flex;